jessicascarborough/432-2021/classes/class07/README.md

 ## Announcements

 1. There is a [Minute Paper after Class 07](https://github.com/THOMASELOVE/432-2021/tree/master/minutepapers).
 Please complete it by noon Wednesday 2021-02-24.
 2. The [Project 1 Proposal](https://github.com/THOMASELOVE/432-2021/blob/master/project1/01_project1_proposal.md) is due at 9 PM Monday 2021-03-01.
+If you don't have a data set ingested into R yet, I'd get on that today.
+    - A tip: when developing an outcome for a *logistic* regression model, frame it as a "1 = yes/0 = no" numeric variable in R for modeling purposes, even if it originally comes as a Yes/No or other type of character variable.
+We will want to see that you have such a variable in place in your proposal, and it's perfectly OK if you also want to have it in your data as a named factor as well (perhaps for plotting purposes?)
-3. The [Answer Sketch for Lab 2](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab02) will be posted in time for class.
+3. The [Answer Sketch for Lab 2](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab02) will be posted in time for today's class.

 ## Sources for Today's Class